raineydavid/team2-solana-bootcamp/README.md

 - Document privacy implications
 - Ensure backward compatibility

-## 📜 License

-This project is licensed under the MIT License with additional privacy clauses - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimers

 - **Experimental Technology**: Zero-knowledge proofs and confidential computing are rapidly evolving